Table of Contents

 Vincent and Yogiraj write that both hypo- and hyperthyroidism, as well as parathyroid disorders, can contribute to hair loss.
 Besides scalp hair, hair on other body parts may be affected as well.
 Hair loss is a common symptom of hypothyroidism, and it occurs due to the fact that thyroid hormones are vital for the maintenance of hair follicle[iii].

-One of the most popular uses of biotin is for hair re-growth, and it comes as no wonder why patients with hypothyroidism and other thyroid-related disorders are interested in this micronutrient.
+One of the most popular uses of biotin is for hair re-growth, and it comes as no wonder why patients with hypothyroidism and other thyroid-related disorders are interested in this supplement.
 So, does it really work?
 Studies say it does.
 Patel et al. reviewed the available literature on the efficacy of biotin on hair and nail re-growth.
 They found 18 studies on this subject and found that all of them demonstrated evidence of clinical improvement after receiving biotin[iv].

 As seen above, biotin’s positive effects on hair growth are scientifically proven.
 It is also important to mention that one of the symptoms of biotin deficiency is hair loss[v].
 Sufficient intake of this micronutrient could prevent deficiency and promote hair growth, particularly in patients who are experiencing hair thinning and loss of hair.
 That’s why many hair masks and other products contain biotin in their formula.